Optimal detection of dissipation in Lindbladian dynamics: Introduction

 At first glance this problem appears challenging.
 Dissipative effects are often subtle at short times and may only become visible after the system has evolved for sufficiently long durations.
 Moreover, directly learning the full Lindblad generator is difficult in large systems, since the generator acts on an operator space whose dimension grows exponentially with the number of qubits.
 Recent works have explored algorithms for learning open-system dynamics under various structural assumptions \cite{ivashkov2026ansatz, francca2025learning, stilck2024efficient}; however, such approaches typically require substantial experimental resources and detailed access to the system.
 While learning the full generator would in principle reveal whether dissipation is present, such reconstruction problems are typically far more demanding than certification and detection tasks that only aim to detect a specific property of the dynamics.
 These considerations suggest that a practical approach should instead rely on carefully chosen observables that reveal signatures of dissipation without requiring full process tomography.

 In this work we show that such an efficient detection procedure is possible.
-At a high level, our approach exploits the fact that dissipative dynamics gradually suppress certain measurable signals in the system, whereas purely Hamiltonian evolution preserves them.
-We probe this effect using global observables obtained via Bell sampling, which quantify how strongly the implemented evolution resembles the identity channel.
-Under purely Hamiltonian dynamics this quantity remains constant over time, while the presence of dissipation causes it to decay.
-Detecting such a decay allows us to infer the presence of dissipation without learning the full generator.
-The key challenge is to perform this detection procedure using as little total evolution time as possible.
-We show that dissipation of strength $\epsilon$ can be detected using total evolution time $\bigo{1/\epsilon}$, which is optimal up to constant factors.
+At a high level, our approach exploits the fact that dissipation produces irreversible contraction, whereas purely Hamiltonian evolution produces coherent rotations.
+Bell sampling of the evolution $e^{t\calL}$ is sensitive to both effects, since it measures how strongly the implemented channel resembles the identity channel.
+We therefore first apply a randomized Pauli-twirling reduction which removes the Hamiltonian contribution at the generator level.
+For the resulting generator-twirled dynamics, purely Hamiltonian evolution becomes the identity evolution, while dissipation produces decay in a Bell-sampling statistic.
+Detecting this decay allows us to infer the presence of dissipation without learning the full generator.
+To implement this generator-level twirling operator using only black-box access to finite-time channels $e^{t\calL}$, we perform trotterization and show that dissipation of strength $\epsilon$ can be detected using total evolution time $\bigo{1/\epsilon}$, which is optimal up to constant factors.
 Consequently, the resulting procedure scales efficiently with the relevant system parameters while achieving optimal dependence on the evolution time.
+Beyond the detection task studied here, the reduction used here may also be useful as a primitive for learning open-system dynamics: by separating coherent rotations from dissipative decay and converting the latter into Pauli-diagonal spectral data, it suggests a possible route toward learning dissipative components without reconstructing the full Lindblad generator.